basilisp-lang/basilisp/README.md

 ### Requirements

-This project uses [`poetry`](https://github.com/python-poetry/poetry) to manage the Python virtual environment and project dependencies.
+This project uses [`poetry`](https://github.com/python-poetry/poetry) to manage the Python virtual environment, project dependencies, and package publication.
 See the instructions on that repository to install in your local environment.
+Because `basilisp` is intended to be used as a library, no `poetry.lock` file is committed to the repository.
+Developers should generate their own lock file and update it regularly during development instead.

 Additionally, [`pyenv`](https://github.com/pyenv/pyenv) is recommended to manage versions of Python readily on your local development environment.